-This fierce goddesss destroys your deepest fears and negative self–beliefs.
+This fierce goddess destroys your deepest fears and negative self–beliefs.

-She is the destroyer of demons who cause fear, depression, and anxiety.
-She gives courage and clarity, and protects us from theft and anything that robs us of our vitality and power.
+She is the destroyer of demons who cause doubt, depression, and anxiety.
+She gives courage, clarity, and protects from theft and anything that robs you of your vitality and power.

 She is sometimes pictured with 10 swords surrounding her and wearing a bell.
 When she is invoked her bell immediately begins to ring, frightening away all negative entities and filling the subtle atmosphere with her protective waves of shakti.